-Net cash used in investing activities was \$0.2 million for the three months ended March 31, 2016, compared to \$29,000 for the three months ended March 31, 2015.
-For the three months ended March 31, 2016, cash used in investing activities included a \$0.1 million decrease in restricted cash used to collateralize a stand-by letter of credit issued as a security deposit on our former facility lease.
-Cash used in investing activities for the purchase of lab equipment and employee computers increased \$0.2 million to \$0.2 million for the three months ended March 31, 2016, compared to \$29,000 for the three months ended March 31, 2015.
+Net cash used in investing activities was \$0.4 million for each of the nine months ended September 30, 2016 and 2015.
+For the nine months ended September 30, 2016, cash used in investing activities included \$0.5 million for purchases of property and equipment, primarily lab equipment, partially offset by a \$0.1 million decrease in restricted cash used to collateralize a stand-by letter of credit issued as a security deposit on our former facility lease.
+Cash used in investing activities for the nine months ended September 30, 2015, included \$0.2 million for purchases of property and equipment and a \$0.2 million increase in restricted cash used to collateralize a stand-by letter of credit issued as a security deposit on our new facility lease.